MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-capabilities.md

 ## Activate Defender for Identity capabilities

-After ensuring that your environment is completety configured, activate the  Microsoft Defender for Identity capabilities on your domain controller.
+After ensuring that your environment is completely configured, activate the  Microsoft Defender for Identity capabilities on your domain controller.

 1. In the [Defender portal](https://security.microsoft.com), select **Settings > Identities > [Activation](https://security.microsoft.com/settings/identities?tabid=onboarding)**.